-Some states and countries prohibit owning squirrels as pets; be sure to fully research their care and your local laws before committing to purchase or adopt any species of squirrel.
+Some states and countries have outlawed keeping squirrels as pets.
+Be sure to fully research their care and your local laws before committing to purchase or adopt any species of squirrel.

-- The average squirrel litter produces four offspring.
+- The average squirrel litter produces 4 offspring.

 - Females in the wild breed only once with a male and will never breed with that specific squirrel again.

-- Baby squirrels have no teeth or hair and are blind for up to eight weeks.
+- Baby squirrels have no teeth or hair and are blind for up to 8 weeks.